ahmedsaad123456/SSIS_DataIntegration/README.md

   --------------- in the "Data Flow Task" in details -----------------

-      1- "EmployeeAttendance_in Source" : we select 'Employee_id' , date and 'min time ' of the check in for each employee in different date , and we select 'Finger_Print_TS' to use it to get the diffrenece between two times
+      1- "EmployeeAttendance_in Source" (to get Time_in): we select 'Employee_id' , date and 'min time ' of the check in for each employee in different date , and we select 'Finger_Print_TS' to use it to get the diffrenece between two times

-      2- "EmployeeAttendance_out Source" : we select 'Employee_id' , date and 'min time ' of the check out only if it is >= the max check in time  for each employee in different date , and we select
+      2- "EmployeeAttendance_out Source" (to get Time_out): we select 'Employee_id' , date and 'min time ' of the check out only if it is >= the max check in time  for each employee in different date , and we select
                                            'Finger_Print_TS' to use it to get the diffrenece between two times

       3- "Sort Date and ID" : sort the data of the "EmployeeAttendance_in Source" based on the date and ID